fuinorg/keycloak-testready/README.md

 ## Usage

-You can pass the JSON import file for your test realm using the environment variable **TEST_IMPORT_JSON**:
+You can pass the JSON import file for your test realm using the environment variable **IMPORT_JSON**:

     docker run -it -e IMPORT_JSON="{\"realm\":\"tst\", ... }" <...more parameters...> fuinorg/cloudblue-testready